cnm13ryan/awesome-foundation-agents/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-We maintains a curated collection of papers exploring the path towards Foundation Agents, with a focus on formulating the core concepts and navigating the research landscape.
+We maintain a curated collection of papers exploring the path towards Foundation Agents, with a focus on formulating the core concepts and navigating the research landscape.

 ## Our Works Towards Foundation Agents